Nathan-Benz/Prompt-Reforming-Generator/README.md

 ## Limitations and Possible Future Capabilities
 ### Limitations
-- Currently the model does not incorporate a dataset nearly enough to generate consistent, viable responses.
+- Currently the model was not trained with a large enough dataset to generate consistent, viable fine-tuned responses.
 -

 ### Future Capabilities